 Earlier this year, the world's largest spirits judging competition gathered nearly 70 judges to taste almost 5,000 spirits.
-Now, we have the finalists for the best bottles of bourbon to buy this year, each in their respective categories — whether it's for straight bourbon or special barrel-finished expressions.
+Now, we have the finalists for the best bottles of bourbon, each in their respective categories — whether it's for straight bourbon or special barrel-finished expressions.

 15 Stars 14-Year-Old Timeless Reserve Kentucky Straight Bourbon Whiskey